Diagnostic Data Policy

 - If a customer is not able to sign Matillion's NDA, Matillion support may not be able to solve problems without diagnostic data.
 In some circumstances, Matillion may not be able to receive data without an NDA in place.

-Matillion's mutual NDA is available for download at the bottom of this article.
+Matillion's mutual NDA is available for download on the side bar for this article.

 Triggering the transfer of Diagnostic Data to Matillion